typex1/Macbook-Sustainability/README.md

 # Macbook Sustainability

-Hints to rescue legacy MacBooks which seem to no longer work!
+Tips for rescuing older MacBooks that no longer seem to work!

+## Problem #1: My MacBook does not start, I only hear the fan running, screen is black.